vapier/coverity-scan-action/README.md

     # Where Coverity Scan should send notifications.
     #
     # The Coverity Scan tool requires this be set.
     #
+    # If you don't want to write this in your config files, you can also use a
+    # repository secret.
+"COVERITY_SCAN_EMAIL" is a common name.
+See the
+    # previous "token" section for more information.
+    #
     # REQUIRED.
     email: 'foo@example.com'